sempwn/medical-text-nlp/README.md

 ### Opening notebook

-Once the jupyter session is running navigate to the notebook [nlp-workshop.ipynb](nlp-workshop.ipynb)
+Once the jupyter session is running navigate to the notebook [tutorial.ipynb](nbs/tutorial.ipynb)

 ## License